AaltoSciComp/scicomp-docs/aalto/zulip.rst

       Sidebar of Zulip, with highlights of the ways to follow conversations.
 See text for explanations.

-Once we have the topics, there are various ways to follow:
+The left **sidebar** let's you narrow down messages that are displayed, you can select:

+* **All messages**, to see everything that is being posted efficiently.

 * **Recent topics**, to see which topics have new information.

-* **All messages**, to see everything that is being posted efficiently.

-* **Per topic (or stream)**, when you click on a topic or stream name or select it from the sidebar.
-Then you narrow down to a particular thread and see only those messages in order.
+* **Different streams and topics**, to narrow down to a specific stream or topic.

-* The first is better to manage a flood of information (see what's new, click on relevant stuff, ignore all the rest).
-The second is better when you are caught up and want to make sure you don't miss anything.
-The third is good for catching up on something you don't remember.
+**All messages** is good to manage a flood of information (see what's new, click on relevant stuff, ignore all the rest). **Recemt topics**is better when you are caught up and want to make sure you don't miss anything. **Topics and streams** is good for catching up on something you don't remember.

-* What many of us do is to first look at "Recent topics" after we come back after a break, see anything important, then scroll to the bottom of "All topics" to monitor new things.
+What many of us do is to first look at **Recent topics** after we come back after a break, see anything important, then scroll to the bottom of **All topics** to monitor new things.
 If we see something we missed, we click on the topic to narrow to it and catch up.

-Topics are grouped into **streams** (called this because it is completely reasonable to follow everything at once via "All messages").
-You can select the streams you are part of with the gear icon, above the channel list.
-It is good to occasionally look at this.
+Of course, everyone has their own ways and workflows so you should experiment what works best and which views are useful for you.

+Message Pane
+^^^^^^^^^^^^
+In the middle of your screen, you have the **Message Pane**, where the messages are shown.

 .. figure:: zulip/img/zulip-topics.png
    :align: center

-   Basic view of messages and how to interact with it.
+   **Message Pane**.
+This is the basic view of messages.
 You can click on various places to narrow your view to one conversation or reply.

+Selecting visible Topics
+^^^^^^^^^^^^^^^^^^^^^^^^

+Not all streams are visible in the sidebar by default.

+Click the gear icon above the channel list in order to see all available streams and select which ones you want to participate in.
+It is good to occasionally look at this menu in case new streams are added.

 .. figure:: zulip/img/zulip-recenttopics.png
    :align: center